 - Author of the article “An Agent’s Guide – Understanding Real Estate Disclosure Laws”.

-- Serves as a commissioner on the Planning Commission for the City of Savage and is also a past Board member and President of The Pointe Homeowners Association in Savage, Minn.
+- Serves as a commissioner (since 2009) on the Planning Commission for the City of Savage and is also a past Board member and President of The Pointe Homeowners Association in Savage, Minn.

-- Elected in December 2010 to serve a three-year term on the Board of Directors for the National Association of the Remodeling Industry, Minnesota Chapter (NARI-MN).
+- Served a four-year term on the Board of Directors (including one year as President for the National Association of the Remodeling Industry, Minnesota Chapter (NARI-MN).